 Sex Party gets preferences from euthanasia, HEMP, Wiki, Future, Building, Uniting, Bullet train, Animals, Drugs, Democrats, Population, anti-CSG and Secular.
 This could add up to over 5% which probably isn’t enough.
 When they are knocked out, many of the preferences flow on to Pauline Hanson.

-Liberal Democrats get preferences from Smokers, anti-Greens, and Republicans only which will probably add up to less than 5% and see them drop out of the race.
+Liberal Democrats get preferences from Smokers, anti-Greens, and Republicans only which will probably add up to around 5% and see them drop out of the race.
 The only chance is to get a large boost from having the first spot on a very large ballot and hope that translates into enough votes to jump in front of the Sex Party and get their preferences (then hopefully get in front of One Nation and/or Shooters).
-If/when the Lib-Dems are knocked out, their preferences flow to Pauline Hanson.

 Greens only get preferences from the Socialists and Pirate Party early on as well as the excess from Labor, though they also pick up some of the preferences from the Sex group when they are knocked out.

 Sex Party gets Country Alliance, HEMP, Shooters, and Population, which could take the to around 6% of the vote, but then they run out of preferences.

 Liberal Democrats get Smokers, anti-Greens, DLP, and Katter, which will probably also take them to around 6% of the vote.
 If they drop out there, preferences flow to Family First.
 But if the Lib-Dems are in front of the Sex Party, then they will pick up the Sex/HEMP vote and get to over 8% of the vote.